aditya02acharya/homepage/content/project/TypingAgent/index.md

 ---
-title: Internal Project
+title: Artificial Typist
-summary: An example of using the in-built project page.
+summary: This project presents a computational model of how people type on touch-screen keyboards.
+We explaore the role of visual attention being shared between the keyboard and the text area.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"